jbogers/ziggogo-epg/README.md

 # ZiggoGo EPG

 This script grabs EPG data from the ZiggoGo TV service and formats it into XMLTV format.
-This script is optimized for use with
-TVHeadend, but can also be used in standalone mode.
+This script is designed for use with TVHeadend, but can also be used in standalone mode.

 ZiggoGo EPG optimizes grabbing on TV information by using a cache database (implemented using SQLite).
 By reusing this cache